IF equation: a feature extractor for high-concentration time-frequency representation of mixed signals: IF equation-based TF post-processing method

-Let us consider an example to illustrate their performance.
-The waveform of the test signal is illustrated in Figure 1(a), which contains two impulsive signals, a chirp, and a cosine modulation component.
-We compute the TF representations of the test signal using STFT, FSST, second-order FSST (Second FSST for short), time-reassigned SST (TSST for short) [45], the extracting transform based on IF equation (14) (ET\_IF for short), and the reassignment method based on IF equation (16) (RM\_IF for short).
-From the results, we can see that the TF result of STFT is blurred.
-The FSST and second FSST improve the energy concentration of STFT for chirps and cosine modulated signals but fail to characterize impulsive signals effectively.
+The waveform of the test signal is illustrated in Fig. 1(a), which contains two impulsive signals, a chirp, and a cosine modulation component.
+We compute the TF representations of the signal using the FSST [24], second-order SST (SSST for short) [42], time-reassigned SST (TSST for short) [46], extracting transform based on $IF_i$ (ETIF$_i$ for short, $i=1,2,3$), reassignment method based on the Newton iteration and $IF_1$ (RMNIF$_1$ for short), and reassignment method based on the fixed point algorithm and $IF_2$ (RMFPIF$_2$ for short).
+From the results, we can observe that the FSST and SSST yield good energy concentration for the chirp and cosine-modulated signal but fail to characterize the impulsive signals effectively.
 The TSST provides a better TF localization for the transient signals while degrading the TF sharpness of the stationary mode.
-For our proposed RM\_IF approach, it provides a high-concentration TF representation for the chirp and the cosine modulated signal, but the operation of relocating the TF values along the frequency direction limits its ability to handle the impulsive signals, which results in an imprecise characterization, as shown in Figure 1(g).
-The ET\_IF is clearly superior to others and provides excellent performance in dealing with a mixture of impulse-like signals, chirps, and cosine modulation signals.

-The computational complexity of the two kinds of post-processing methods mainly comes from the STFT calculations with different windows.
-We assume that a signal of $N$ samples is utilized, then the STFT can be implemented by FFT and it requires $O(N^2\log_2N)$ operations.
-Therefore, the total computing complexity of the TF post-processing methods is $O(N^2\log_2N)$.
-Table 1 list the cost times of the above-mentioned TF analysis methods in addressing the test signal (see Figure 1(a)).
-The tested computer configuration is as follows: Intel Core i9-11900KF 3.50 GHz, 32.0 GB of RAM, and MATLAB version R2021a.
-It can be seen from the results that these methods can finish the analysis within one second.
-It takes less time to represent the signal by ET\_IF and RM\_IF than by Second FSST and TSST.

-Moreover, Figure 2 provides TF representations of the test signal with strong noise (see Figure 2(a)) using the six TF methods.
-From the results, we can see that these post-processing methods are susceptible to noise, and ET\_IF produces discontinuous TF curves due to that the noise affects the precision of the IF equation.
-Therefore, how to improve their noise robustness to obtain an accurate TF plot is required.
+For our introduced extracting transforms, the ETIF$_1$ provides excellent performance in dealing with the mixed signal; ETIF$_2$ provides a high-concentration TF representation for the chirp and the cosine modulation signal but results in a blurred TF representation for impulsive signals; ETIF$_3$ leads to the opposite result compared with ETIF$_2$.
+The results imply the fact that the IF equation $IF_2$ is more suitable for characterizing the time-varying signals, like chirps and cosine modulation signals, whereas the $IF_3$ is more useful in detecting the impulsive signals.
+The RMNIF$_1$ and RMFPIF$_2$ have better TF plots than FSST and achieve competitive results with the SSST.
+Unfortunately, all of the reassignment methods considered here lead to the blurred characterization of the impulsive signals because of the limitation of the reassignment operation along the frequency direction, as shown in Fig. 1(b, c, h, i).
+In this regard, the extracting transform appears to be more effective.